survivejs/webpack-book/manuscript/loading_assets/loading_styles.md

 T> If you want to enable sourcemaps for CSS, you should use `['style', 'css?sourceMap']` and set `output.publicPath` to an absolute url. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

+W> It can be potentially dangerous to use inline styles in production as it represents an attack vector!
+Favor `ExtractTextPlugin` and similar solutions in production usage.

 ## Loading LESS

 [Less](http://lesscss.org/) is a popular CSS processor that is packed with functionality.
 In Webpack using Less doesn't take a lot of effort. [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting.
 You should install [less](https://www.npmjs.com/package/less) as well given it's a peer dependency of *less-loader*.
 Consider the following minimal setup: